EnhancedNetwork/TOHE-Docs/options/Crewmates/Power/Mayor.md

 * Mayor is revealed to everyone on task completion
   * <font color=green>ON</font>: the Mayor will be revealed to everyone at the beginning of the game
   * <font color=red>OFF</font>: the Mayor will not be revealed to anyone at the beginning of the game
+* Override Mayor's Tasks
+  * <font color=green>ON</font>: you can set a different amount of Tasks that a Mayor needs to do
+  * <font color=red>OFF</font>: the Mayor does the same amount of Tasks as anyone else
+* Mayor has Common Tasks
+  * Set if the Mayor has Common Tasks
+    * Amount of Long Tasks for Mayor
+      * Set the amount of Long Tasks the Mayor will receive
+    * Amount of Short Tasks for Mayor
+      * Set the amount of Short Tasks the Mayor will receive

 > From: TOH